The largest of all tree-borne fruits, jack fruit is oval-shaped and knobbly-skinned. This fruit can weigh up to eighty or ninety pounds.

 The Mohegan Indians steeped the flowers into a tea as a diabetes treatment.
 The early English claimed that the tiny, purple, central flowers were not only effective against diabetes but also an aphrodisiac.
 Queen Anne of England wore a lacy headdress which some people thought resembled the delicate flower cluster of Wild carrot, giving it its more poetic name, Queen Anne's lace.

 Wild carrot originated in Europe and western Asia and now grows throughout most of North America.
 Wild carrot grows in rocky soil, sand and clay.
 It thrives in full-sun to partial shade and is commonly found in overgrown fields and disturbed areas.

 Recipes that include Wild Carrot (Queen Anne's Lace).
 One is easiest, three is harder.

 |Its Not the Destination||Queen Anne's Lace Jelly|

-Someone spotted Wild Carrot (Queen Anne's Lace) using the Specialty Produce app for iPhone and Android.
+People have spotted Wild Carrot (Queen Anne's Lace) using the Specialty Produce app for iPhone and Android.